yokurang/mechanised-reasoning/week-02/README.md

 except that the two operands are refactored

+[ ] Still need to check that the unit tests and comments are correct and that comments properly document reason why super refactor is idempotent.

 -----

 (* Minus is similar to list_append, (Literal 0) as the accumulator *)